Find flights

 If you want to buy the cheapest ticket, I recommend checking to see if your credit card (or if you have Priority Pass) would give you access to another lounge in the departure airport before forking over extra for access via French Bee.

 While I avoid paying Basic fares on most airlines, I like that French Bee lets those passengers pay extra for an extra-legroom seat.
 That’s the equivalent of a cheap upgrade offer, which is great if you just want to get some shuteye without eating inflight.
-Basic and Smart fares can also pay extra for priority boarding.
+All fare types can also pay extra for priority boarding.

-If you want to add on a bunch of extra services like early boarding and meals, the bundled packs are a tempting offer.
-I like how you can curate the amenities you prefer (checked bag plus meal) or (extra legroom seat with amenity kit) and get a discount for these bundles.
-But, word of advice: these must be purchased in advance as once you are on the plane, the prices are higher.
+If you want to add on a bunch of extra services like early boarding and meals, the bundled Express and Serenity packs are a tempting offer.
+I like how you can curate the amenities you prefer (checked bag plus meal or extra legroom seat with amenity kit) and get a discount for these bundles.
+But, word of advice: these must be purchased in advance as once you are at the airport, the prices are much higher (for example, a carry-on bag may cost $45 online versus $90 on the day of departure).

 What do you get for free on French Bee?

-All seats have inflight entertainment screens with Hollywood movies, international sitcoms and music.
+All seats have inflight entertainment screens with Hollywood movies, international sitcoms, and music - economy features 10-inch HD touchscreens while Premium has larger 12-inch HD screens.
 It’s a great way to pass the time, especially on a day flight.

 Is it worth paying for Premium Class?

-Tall (or fidgety) travelers will be glad they paid extra for the Premium fare.
-This is often similar in price to standard economy class on other network airlines, and I find it to be an incredible bargain if you traditionally do not pay for business class.
+Premium Class is the highest cabin offering at French Bee (remember, there’s no lie-flat business class here), and tall or fidgety travelers will be glad they paid extra.
+The fare often runs similar in price to standard economy on other network airlines, making it an incredible bargain if you don’t traditionally pay for business class.

-The seats are in either a 2-3-2 or 2-4-2 setup (depending on the aircraft) with greater recline than economy (which is in a tight 3-4-3 layout, ouch) and more legroom plus a footrest.
-The headrests adjust in four different directions for more comfort, but for me, it’s not enough to get sound sleep (more like an on-and-off doze).
-But, then again, I often have trouble falling asleep on planes, even in business class.
+The seats are in either a 2-3-2 or 2-4-2 setup (the A350-900 has 2-3-2 configuration with 35 seats while the A350-1000 has 2-4-2 with 40 seats) with more legroom than economy (which is in a tight 3-4-3 layout, ouch), 36-inch seat pitch, 18-inch width, plus a footrest and leg rest.
+The headrests adjust in four different positions for more comfort, but for me, it’s not enough to get sound sleep, more like an on-and-off doze.
+But then again, I often have trouble falling asleep on planes, even in business class.

 Important tips and tricks for flying French Bee